TokTok/spec/spec.md

 public key being searched with that list.
 When a node is added to a full list, it will replace the furthest node.

-If the 32 nodes number where increased, it would increase the amount of packets needed to check if each of them are still alive which would increase the bandwidth usage but reliability would go up.
+If the 32 nodes number were increased, it would increase the amount of packets needed to check if each of them is still alive which would increase the bandwidth usage but reliability would go up.
 If the number of nodes were decreased, reliability would go down along with bandwidth usage.
 The reason for this relationship between reliability and number of nodes is that if we assume